 Catherine Ivy is responsible for the administration, investment management and charitable grant-making of the Ben and Catherine Ivy Foundation.
 She monitors and participates in the design of the overall grant-making strategies and policies emphasizing the needs of brain tumor research.

-Catherine has served on the Board of Directors for the Translational Genomics Research Institute (TGen) Foundation, the Advisory Board for the Barrow Neurological Institute, the Arizona Leadership Council for the Mayo Clinic and the Advisory Council for the Society of St. Vincent de Paul.
-She also had been on the Advisory Board of the National Brain Tumor Society and served on the External Scientific Committee for The Cancer Genome Atlas (TCGA) with the National Institutes of Health (NIH).
-Catherine is a member in The Philanthropy Workshop West (TPW West) and PathNorth.
+Catherine serves as a member of the Mayo Clinic Arizona Leadership Council and is a member of The Philanthropy Workshop (TPW).
+Catherine has served on the Board of Directors of the Translational Genomics Research Institute (TGen) Foundation, the Advisory Board of the Barrow Neurological Institute, the Advisory Council of the Society of St. Vincent de Paul and the Advisory Board of PathNorth.
+She also had been on the Advisory Board of the National Brain Tumor Society and served on the External Scientific Committee for The Cancer Genome Atlas (TCGA) with the National Institutes of Health.

 Catherine is an avid hiker, swimmer and traveler.

 Megan Edwards is the President of Ivy Financial Planning, LLC, a wealth management company located in Los Gatos, California, specializing in overseeing the portfolios and comprehensive financial planning of high net-worth clients, through LPL Financial.

 Since 2008, she has owned and operated Ivy Financial Planning and is responsible for the management of her clients’ portfolios, administration of the business, and compliance regulations.
 Prior to becoming a principal of her own firm, Megan worked in the financial planning industry for 14 years.
 She holds a Bachelor’s degree in Business Administration, with a concentration in Finance from California Polytechnic State University.